SAP/crossplane-provider-cloudfoundry/exporttool/README.md

 ## Widgets

-`xp-clifford` provides several CLI widgets to facility the interaction with the user.
+`xp-clifford` provides several CLI widgets to facilitate the interaction with the user.

+Note that for the widgets to run, the CLI tool must be executed in an interactive terminal.
+This is not always the case by default, when running or debugging an application within an IDE (like GoLand) using a Run Configuration.
+In such cases, make sure to configure the Run Configuration appropriately.
+Specifically for [GoLand](https://www.jetbrains.com/help/go/run-debug-configuration.html) it can be done by selecting `Emulate terminal in output console`.

 <a id="orgf7058d2"></a>